zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-web-server-configuration/3/_index.md

 ## 3. Bootstrap your node

-Now that you have a node to bootstrap running, it's time to bootstrap it.
+Now that you have a node running, it's time to bootstrap it.

 In [Manage a node](/manage-a-node/ubuntu/), we provided you with a virtual machine that uses a user name and password to authenticate.
 For learning purposes, this is just fine.

 In production, we recommend that you use key-based authentication instead of a user name and password because it can be more secure.
-This option is also common for learning purposes when you use Amazon EC2 instances because EC2 typically works using key-based authentication.
+This option is commonly used with Amazon EC2 instances because EC2 typically works using key-based authentication.

 Choose the option below that matches how you can authenticate and bootstrap your node.